forquare/hashbang0.com/content/post/2014-05-30-an-eight-year-old-laptop.md

 Overheating (~5 years in) - Simple problem, the fan died, and this caused the MacBook to overheat.
 The fan cost a couple of quid off eBay and it was down for only a couple of days.

-Dead wifi (~7 years in) - I think due to excessive heat, the wifi chip died :(  Now I have to use an external WiFi dongle...
+Dead WiFi (~7 years in) - I think due to excessive heat, the WiFi chip died :(  Now I have to use an external WiFi dongle...
 [<img src="/wp-content/uploads/2014/05/2014-05-27-14.23.36-1024x768.jpg" width="700" height="525" class="aligncenter size-large wp-image-1445" />][4]

 Obsolescence - Since 2011 I have been unable to update the OS past 10.6 (Snow Leopard) due to the 32-bit CPU.
 For a long time this didn't hinder me, and it's only in the last year or two that I've come across some 64-bit only apps, or apps that rely on an OS newer than 10.6.